Do Go On - 425 - The WWI Christmas Truce

 But anyway, what we're doing here, I imagine Dave or AJ,

-I appreciate you putting it in terms of AJ,
+I appreciate you putting it in terms, AJ would understand.

 Yeah.

-With supporting the show, these are the people that make the show
+these are the people that make the show go on.

 It would just be do if it wasn't for them.